 Initial discussion should take place with the Research Office regarding the grant application.
-If it is agreed that the project requires research passport, the following process should be followed:
+If it is agreed that the project requires a research passport, the following process should be followed:

 Should the grant award allow for a new research post the Principal Investigator should make clear to the HR Recruitment team that a Research Passport is required before the post is advertised.